 Following receipt of any FDA clearance to market the technology, the Group's initial sales targets will be the radiology and pulmonary medicine departments of top academic hospital organisations in the US, who are opinion leaders in the use of new diagnostic technologies and their application in a clinical setting.

 Subsequently, the Group will seek to expand its sales and marketing teams.
 Because of the specialty nature of the Group's products in the pulmonary specialist market, which is concentrated in approximately 1,000 medical centres, the Directors believe that a small specialty sales force can be deployed effectively at reasonable cost.
 The Group may also choose to partner with companies that offer complementary products.

-The Directors will also seek to develop relationships with a range of strategic partners and will evaluate opportunities which will enable the Group to address its target markets globally, either alone or in collaboration with a partner.
+The Directors have begun to develop relationships with a range of strategic partners and will evaluate opportunities which will enable the Group to address its target markets globally, either alone or in collaboration with a partner.

 Principle Two: Understanding Shareholder needs and Expectations

 The Board is committed to maintaining good communication and investor relations and having a constructive dialogue with its shareholders.
 Institutional shareholders and analysts have the opportunity to discuss issues and provide feedback at meetings with the Company.
 In addition, all shareholders are encouraged to attend the Company's Annual General Meeting and any other General Meetings which are held throughout the year.

 The Board uses the Company's website to communicate with shareholders and investors also have access to current information about the Group on the Company's website.

 The Board recognises that the long term success of the Group is reliant upon the efforts of the employees of the Group and its customers, stakeholders, suppliers and regulators.
 The Board has put in place a range of processes and systems to ensure that there is close Board oversight and contact with its key resources and relationships and seeks feedback from all applicable stakeholder groups whenever possible.